 Man accused of brutally beating sleeping victim with pipe

-BATON ROUGE - A man has been arrested after he allegedly took a pipe to another man's head while he was asleep inside his own home.
+BATON ROUGE - A man has been arrested after he allegedly took a pipe to another man's head while the victim was asleep inside his own home.

 According to the Baton Rouge Police Department, 35-year-old Demetrius Jackson was arrested in connection with the violent attack Sunday.

 Police say Jackson was staying at the victim's home on Winnebago Street at the time.
-The victim told police that he woke up in the middle of the night to Jackson beating him the head with a pipe and repeatedly shouting that he was going to kill him.
+The victim told police that he woke up in the middle of the night to Jackson beating him in the head with a pipe and repeatedly shouting that he was going to kill him.

 The victim survived the attack and was later taken to an area hospital with a large wound to the back of his head.

 At the scene, police discovered blood stains on the walls, floor and ceiling around the victim's bed.
-Jackson, mugshot, which taken later that same day, also showed what appeared to be blood stains on his shirt.
+Jackson' mugshot, which taken later that same day, also showed what appeared to be blood stains on his shirt.

 Jackson was charged with one count of attempted second-degree murder and booked into the East Baton Rouge Parish Prison.